-You shouldn’t be forced to sacrifice comfort or drain your wallet to keep your home at the right temperature during summer weather.
+You shouldn’t be forced to give up comfort or empty your wallet to keep your home at the right temperature during muggy weather.

-But what is the right setting, exactly?
-We review ideas from energy experts so you can select the best setting for your family.
+But what is the best temperature, exactly?
+We discuss advice from energy professionals so you can determine the best temp for your residence.

-Here’s what we suggest for the most energy-efficient setting for air conditioning in Wausau.
+Here’s what we advise for the most energy-efficient setting for air conditioning in Wausau.